Mickell Gladness: Professional career

 On June 12, 2014, Gladness signed with the Townsville Crocodiles for the 2014–15 NBL season.
 In 27 games for the Crocodiles, he averaged 9.1 points, 7.7 rebounds and a league-leading 2.2 blocks per game.

 On February 9, 2015, Gladness signed with the Canterbury Rams for the 2015 New Zealand NBL season.
 In 18 games for the Rams, he averaged 11.1 points, 11.3 rebounds and a league-leading 2.3 blocks per game.

 In September 2015, Gladness signed with Maccabi Ashdod of the Israeli Basketball Premier League.
 He left the team in March 2016 after appearing in 21 games.
 Later that month, he joined San Lorenzo de Almagro of Argentina, but his stint lasted just three games.

 On May 6, 2016, Gladness joined NBL All-Australian side in China to provide some additional height and defensive play in the three-game series against the Chinese national team.

 On September 16, 2016, Gladness signed with Estonian club Kalev/Cramo.
-That season, Gladness led the VTB League in blocks with 1.5 per game and helped Kalev/Cramo to win the 2017 Estonian League Championship.
+That season, Gladness led the VTB League in blocks with 1.5 per game and helped Kalev/Cramo win the 2017 Estonian League Championship.

 On September 19, 2017, Gladness signed with Spanish club Bilbao Basket.
-In 42 games played for Bilbao, he averaged 5.8 points and 4.2 rebounds per game.
+In the 42 games played for Bilbao, he averaged 5.8 points and 4.2 rebounds per game.

 On September 10, 2018, Gladness returned to Israel for a second stint, signing a one-month contract with Ironi Nes Ziona as an injury cover for Gerald Lee.
 On September 26, 2018, Gladness recorded a season-high 22 points, shooting 9-of-12 from the field, along with seven rebounds and three blocks in a 100–76 win over the Södertälje Kings.
 On October 5, 2018, Gladness signed a one-month contract extension with Nes Ziona after impressing during their first games in the FIBA Europe Cup Qualifying rounds.

 On November 14, 2018, Gladness parted ways with Nes Ziona to join the Italian team Pistoia Basket.
 In 10 games played for Pistoia, he averaged 6.7 points, 4.5 rebounds and 1.2 blocks per game.

 On February 27, 2019, Gladness joined Portuguese team Benfica for the rest of the season.

-On December 8, 2019, he has signed with San-en NeoPhoenix of the B.League.
+On December 8, 2019, he signed with San-en NeoPhoenix of the B.League.

-On February 22, 2020, he has signed with Arka Gdynia of the Polish Basketball League (PLK).
+On February 22, 2020, he signed with Arka Gdynia of the Polish Basketball League (PLK).